ESAPI/esapi-java-legacy/README.md

 # Where can I find ESAPI 3.x?
 https://github.com/ESAPI/esapi-java

+Note however that work on ESAPI 3 has not yet become in earnest and is only in its earliest planning stages.
+Even the code that is presently there will likely change.

 # Locating ESAPI Jar files
 The [latest ESAPI release](https://github.com/ESAPI/esapi-java-legacy/releases/latest) is 2.2.0.0.
 The default configuration jar and its GPG signature can be found at [esapi-2.2.0.0-configuration.jar](https://github.com/ESAPI/esapi-java-legacy/releases/download/esapi-2.2.0.0/esapi-2.2.0.0-configuration.jar) and [esapi-2.2.0.0-configuration.jar.asc](https://github.com/ESAPI/esapi-java-legacy/releases/download/esapi-2.2.0.0/esapi-2.2.0.0-configuration.jar.asc) respectively.